jonhoo/thesis/000-proposal.md

 on it are different, and this affects the choice of whether it should be partial or not.

-**Solution key**: The idea here is to perform _key provenance analysis_ over all the upqueries an application may issue to the system.
+**Noria solution**: The idea here is to perform _key provenance analysis_ over all the upqueries an application may issue to the system.
 By analyzing the dataflow, we can statically determine the set of all possible upqueries, and then trace what columns they need to access in their ancestors.
 The problematic cases above then become visible as particular patterns in those key traces.
 For example, in the